-1) The import requirements included in the international aquatic animal health certificate should assure that commodities introduced into the importing country comply with OIE standards.
-Importing countries should restrict their requirements to those necessary to achieve the national appropriate level of protection.
-If these are stricter than the OIE standards, they should be based on an import risk analysis.
+The import requirements included in the international aquatic animal health certificate should assure that commodities introduced into the importing country comply with OIE standards.
+Importing countries should align their requirements with the recommendations in the relevant standards of the OIE.
+If there are no such recommendations or if the country chooses a level of protection requiring measures more stringent than the standards of the OIE, these should be based on an import risk analysis conducted in accordance with Chapter 2.1.

-- 2) The international aquatic animal health certificate should not include requirements for the exclusion of pathogenic agents or aquatic animal diseases that are present in the importing country and are not subject to any official control programme, except when the strain of the pathogenic agent in the exporting country is of significantly higher pathogenicity and/or has a larger host range.
-The measures imposed on imports to manage the risks posed by a pathogenic agent or aquatic animal disease should not require a higher level of protection than that provided by measures applied as part of the official control programme operating within the importing country. - 3) The international aquatic animal health certificate should not include measures against pathogenic agents or diseases that are not OIE listed, unless the importing country has demonstrated through an import risk analysis, carried out in accordance with Section 2, that the pathogenic agent or disease poses a significant risk to the importing country. - 4) The transmission of the requirements of the importing country or certificates from the Competent Authority of the importing country and the communication of import requirements to persons other than the Competent Authority of another country necessitates that copies of these documents be also sent to the Competent Authority of the exporting country.
+- 2) The international aquatic animal health certificate should not include requirements for the exclusion of pathogenic agents or aquatic animal diseases that are present in the importing country and are not subject to any official control programme.
+The measures imposed on imports to manage the risks posed by a pathogenic agent or aquatic animal disease should not be more stringent than those applied as part of the official control programme operating within the importing country. - 3) The international aquatic animal health certificate should not include measures against pathogenic agents or diseases that are not OIE listed, unless the importing country has demonstrated through an import risk analysis, carried out in accordance with Section 2, that the pathogenic agent or disease poses a significant risk to the importing country. - 4) The transmission of the requirements of the importing country or certificates from the Competent Authority of the importing country and the communication of import requirements to persons other than the Competent Authority of another country necessitates that copies of these documents be also sent to the Competent Authority of the exporting country.
 This important procedure avoids delays and difficulties that may arise between traders and Competent Authorities when the authenticity of the certificates or permits is not established. - The transmission of this information is the responsibility of Competent Authorities of the exporting country.
 However, it can be issued by private sector veterinarians at the place of origin of the commodities when this practice is the subject of appropriate approval and authentication by Competent Authorities. - 5) Situations may arise that result in changes to the consignee, identification of the means of transportation, or frontier post after a certificate is issued.
 If it is determined that these do not change the aquatic animal health or public health status of the consignment, then they should not prevent the acceptance of the certificate.